hpeng04/PDF_Extractor_JAVA/README.md

 - **PDF to Excel Conversion:** Extracts data from PDF files and exports it into an organized `.xlsx` Excel format.
 - **OCR Capabilities:** Utilizes Tesseract OCR to extract text from image-based or scanned PDFs.
 - **File Type Specification:** Automatic detection of the HOT2000 file type.
 Also allows users to classify PDFs (e.g., "Proposed", "Reference") to handle different data types appropriately.
-- **Multi-Document PDF Handling:** Detects and processes PDFs that may contain multiple concatenated documents.
+- **Multi-Document PDF Handling:** Detects and processes PDFs that contains combined Proposed/Reference documents.
 - **Low-Confidence OCR Word Handling:** Identifies and can optionally report words where OCR confidence is low.
 - **Directory Preference:** Remembers last used directories for PDF selection and Excel export for user convenience.
 - **Batch Processing:** Supports processing multiple PDF files at once.